Amplifiers are active (needing a power supply) devices that process analogue signals.

 In almost all amplifier circuits the voltage gain is determined by external components such as resistors and capacitors rather than by the actual amplifier itself.
 This is achieved by providing feedback in just the right way (feedback is a topic to be considered in another section).

-The power gain is defined as the ratio as output power to input power: Power Gain = Pout / Pin
+The power gain is defined as the ratio of output power to input power: Power Gain = Pout / Pin

 Power gain is most relevant when considering power amplifiers.